But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 We’re finding the max profit with one pass and constant space!

 Are we done?
 Let’s think about some edge cases.
-What if the stock value stays the same?
-What if the stock value goes down all day?
+What if the price stays the same?
+What if the price goes down all day?

 But if the value goes down all day, we’re in trouble.
 Our function would return 0, but there’s no way we could break even if the price always goes down.